demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_False_Positive_Incident_Handling_README.md

-This Playbook handles a false-positive incident closure for Cortex XDR - Malware investigation.
+This Playbook handles false-positive incident closure for Cortex XDR - Malware investigation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex XDR - Unisolate Endpoint
+Cortex XDR - Unisolate Endpoint

 ### Integrations
-* CortexXDRIR
+CortexXDRIR

 ### Scripts
 This playbook does not use any scripts.